mozilla/grcov/README.md

 ```
 These will ensure that things like dead code elimination do not skew the coverage.

-3. Build your code:
+2. Build your code:

 `cargo build`

 If you look in `target/debug/deps` dir you will see `.gcno` files have appeared.
 These are the locations that could be covered.

-4. Run your tests:
+3. Run your tests:

 `cargo test`

 In the `target/debug/deps/` dir you will now also see `.gcda` files.
 These contain the hit counts on which of those locations have been reached.
 Both sets of files are used as inputs to `grcov`.

-5. Run grcov!
+## Genrate a coverage report from .gcda files

 Generate a html coverage report like this:
 ```sh